Utah

 III.
 Expungement, sealing & other record relief

-In 2010, the legislature significantly amended Utah’s laws on expungement.
+In 2010, the Utah legislature significantly amended the state’s laws on expungement.
 See Utah Expungement Act of 2010, 2010 Utah Laws Ch.
 283 (HB 21), codified at Utah Code § 77-40-101 (now recodified in 2022 in Title 77, Chapter 40a.)
 The 2010 law amended, inter alia, the types of crimes eligible for expungement, the period of time that must have elapsed in order to be eligible, and the application process.

 In 2022 and again in 2023 the Utah legislature made a number of additional changes to the law, which is one of the most complex in the Nation.
 Its basic provisions are described in sections A thrugh E below.
 Suffice it to say that we have not attempted to capture all of the ins and outs of Utah expungement law in this document, and direct readers interested in additional information about eligibility and procedure to the website of Rasa. https://www.rasa-legal.com.

 Clean slate: In 2019, the legislature enacted HB 431, a “clean slate” law that will provide for automatic expungement of a variety of non-conviction, infraction, and misdemeanor criminal records (and deletion of certain traffic records).
 The system came on line in February 2022.
 The “clean slate” law, which applied retroactively to cases adjudicated prior to its effective date, is described in detail at the conclusion of this section.
-Ms. Sudbury’s account of How Utah Got Automatic Expungement was published by CCRC on January 1, 2021.
+Noella Sudbury’s account of How Utah Got Automatic Expungement was published by CCRC on January 1, 2021.

 2022 and 2023 amendments: In 2022 S 35 made a number of amendments to Utah’s expungement laws, and renumbered most of the statutory provisions, as set forth in section A below.
 Among other things, the law expands eligibility for automatic expungement under the 2019 Clean Slate Act to include qualifying dismissed charges, and eligibility for traffic offenses.
 It also requires the Bureau of Criminal Identification (BCI) to provide information about the expungement petition process, dispenses with the requirement that petitioners first seek a “certificate of eligibility” in certain cases, prohibits a prosecutor from using an expunged record for sentencing enhancement or charging for a greater offense, and makes a large number of other procedural changes in the expungement system, including in use of expunged records.
 HB 392, also enacted in 2022, suspends payment of certain application costs for one year (see below) and requires the administrative office of the courts to issue a report by November 1 of each year, providing data on the number of expungements filed and granted, and the number of individuals who received at least one expungement.